 Keeping your hosting separate from your domains also allows you to get the best hosting setup at the best price.
 Additionally, some hosting decisions affected by cost may have little or nothing to do with domains.
-For example, WPMU DEV provides members with dedicated WordPress hosting for 3 sites as part of its membership service.
-This gives you the ability to save money on both domains and hosting.
+For example, WPMU DEV provides members with dedicated WordPress hosting as part of its membership service.
+This gives you the ability to save money on domains and hosting.

 We’ve written a comprehensive guide on WordPress hosting options to help you choose the best hosting setup for your WordPress site(s).

 We not only live in a world where specialization makes it harder to learn much about anything in-depth, we also live in a world of myriad choices, options, and lots of marketing.
-Anyone, anywhere can publish information about their services and we really have no way to ascertain their trustworthiness before jumping in and getting commited.
+Anyone, anywhere can publish information about their services and we really have no way to ascertain their trustworthiness before jumping in and getting committed.

 Like many thing, all we can boil this down to is “buyer beware.”